Local well-posedness of the Schr\"odinger flow into $\mathbb{S}^2$ with natural boundary conditions: Strategies in the proof of Theorem

 for $0\leq i\leq k+1$. \end{itemize}

 Recall that property $\T_1$ has been established in \cite{CW4} (see Theorem \ref{thm1}).
 Assume that $\T_k$ with $k\geq 1$ holds, we establish $\T_{k+1}$ through the following steps:

 \textbf{1.
-Approximation scheme}: Under the $(k+1)$-order compatibility conditions of $u_0$, we consider the following initial-Neumann boundary value problem satisfied by $v_{k}$ (i.e. the extrinsic version of the problem \eqref{Neumann-vi} with $i=k$):
+Approximation equation}: Under the $(k+1)$-order compatibility conditions of $u_0$, we consider the following initial-Neumann boundary value problem satisfied by $v_{k}$ (i.e., the extrinsic version of the problem \eqref{Neumann-vi} with $i=k$):

 Noting that $v_k\in L^\infty([0,T_0], W^{3,2}(\Om))$ is a strong solution to the above problem \eqref{Nuemann-eq-v_k1}.
-To enhance the regularity of $v_k$, we introduce a parabolic approximation scheme for the problem \eqref{Nuemann-eq-v_k1} (i.e. the extrinsic version of the problem \eqref{para-Nuemann-eq-vi} with $i=k$):
+To enhance the regularity of $v_k$, we introduce a parabolic approximation scheme for problem \eqref{Nuemann-eq-v_k1} (i.e., the extrinsic version of problem \eqref{para-Nuemann-eq-vi} with $i=k$):

 where $\om_\ep$ serves as an approximating sequence for $v_k$.